 This Woman Claims She Can Give Blowjobs That Are So Good, They're Fatal

-We talked to the woman behind "Angel's Fellatio Secrets", who told us how to give a blowjob with a grapefruit and a fellatio method she calls the "death technique".
+We talked to the woman behind "Angel's Fellatio Secrets," who told us about how to give a blowjob with a grapefruit and a fellatio method she calls the "death technique."

 If you haven't seen Auntie Angel's grapefruit video, you haven't been keeping up on your internet.
 Bad millennial, very bad.
 No treats for you.
 Please watch the video above to catch up.

-Okay, so to start with the obvious: This video is perfect.
-The technique, which I tried, is messy and, according to my boyfriend, “squelchy, but nice”.
-But the grapefruit is only one of 50 fellatio techniques taught via Angel’s DVD series or, for the truly lucky, in her classes, which she estimates have reached more than 50,000 people in the ten years she’s been teaching.
+OK, so to start with the obvious: This video is perfect.
+The technique, which I tried, is messy, and according to my boyfriend, "squelchy, but nice."
+But the grapefruit is only one of 50 fellatio techniques taught via Angel's DVD series or, for the truly lucky, in her classes, which she estimates have reached more than 50,000 people in the ten years she's been teaching.

-Her first viral hit, the 20-minute "Angel’s Fellatio Secrets" – which guarantees male orgasm in five minutes or less – debuted on World Star Hip Hop in February of 2013 and has since amassed more than 6 million views.
-Angel’s videos achieve a delicate tonal balance – frank and straightforward, her emphasis on the proper terminology and safe sexual practice is reminiscent of school-based proper sex ed, while her sense of humour and outlandish demonstrations have a bachelorette-party vibe.
-It’s hard to tell if she’d be better followed by a male stripper ready to give you a lap dance or your sex-ed teacher, there to explain your changing body.
+Her first viral hit, the 20-minute "Angel's Fellatio Secrets"—which guarantees male orgasm in five minutes or less—debuted on World Star Hip Hop in February 2013, and has since amassed more than six million views.
+Angel's videos achieve a delicate tonal balance—frank and straightforward, her emphasis on the proper terminology and safe sexual practice is reminiscent of school-based proper sex ed, while her sense of humor and outlandish demonstrations have a bachelorette-party vibe.
+It's hard to tell if she'd be better followed by a male stripper ready to give you a lap dance or your sixth-grade teacher, there to explain your changing body.
 The genius of Angel is that she embodies the spirit of both, making sex something to take seriously now so you can take it lightly (or as hard as you want) later.